What to do with Leftover Strawberry Stems

 14. Add Leftover Strawberry Tops to Salads

 Throwing your strawberry stems in the next salad you make for yourself is a great way to add nutrition and flavor.
-You can also add them to my amazing strawberry salad dressing – you’re going to love this recipe.
+You can also add them to my amazing creamy strawberry salad dressing.
+You’re going to love this recipe if you like strawberries.

 15. Strawberry Leaves Jelly